Trump Advocates For Public Service On MLK Day, But Spends It At Mar-A-Lago Resort

 Warnock called on the president to repent.
 "A proclamation without an apology is hypocrisy," he said to widespread applause.

-Several members of Congress, mostly Democrats, took to Twitter to relay what they were doing in honor of King.
+Several members of Congress took to Twitter to relay what they were doing in honor of King.

 Illinois Sen. Dick Durbin joined City Year Chicago volunteers.